INVITATION...

 my intention & some thoughts...

-Every photographic scene I witness outdoors and pick to capture actually represents one of many individual moments passing by every second in Nature.
+Every photographic scene I witness outdoors and pick to capture actually represents one of many individual moments passing by in Nature every second.
 I choose these scenes to be as pure and undisturbed as possible, focusing only on Nature - nothing else.
 As if there was no industrialization... even though the location could be right next to a factory-complex.
 A blooming meadow swaying in the sommer-breeze, animals grazing or hunting, bees gathering nectar, a cool forest spending shade...
 Whenever you witness moments like that, for that very moment, you are actually witnessing and feeling a fraction of (intact) Nature, no matter how destructive it's surroundings are.
 But this makes these "pure" scenes so incredibly valueable and increasingly unique.
 Because they become scarce to non-existing.

 I'd like to encourage people not only to appreciate a beautiful photograph of Nature, but to think about what is to come if actually loosing all these "scenes", respectively moments, in real life.
 Meaning, never again being able to feel these moments having all your senses involved - imagine forinstance you resting on a bench, hearing the leafs rustle in the trees behind you, feeling the cooling breeze on your skin, enjoying the lush green meadow before you and smelling the scent of flowers... unmatched!

 That being said, however, I feel most statements concerning problems with our environment are usually scientifically dry and describe only the "hard facts", like: "if we loose more insects we'll loose more food".
 That's also true and serious.
 But don't we loose much more than a meadow, a bee and the food?
 Loosing Nature also means loosing important experiences, which in turn create important feelings, from joy to a variety of soothing emotions.
-And we loose the link to Nature, our origin and true source of well-being, so I'm sure.
+And we loose our bond with Nature, our origin and true source of well-being, so I'm sure.
 Consequently, from a psychological standpoint, what will the decline of Nature do to our life-balance and psyche?
 Hence it's also a question of how mankind survives, with which quality, isn't it?
 Most people maybe don't realize that (intact) Nature made their awesome and relaxing Mountainbike-ride possible and filled their batteries for all of next week's demands.
 Nature has always been at our service, has always been present.

 It's decline may be difficult for people to see because in the past it has been a rather sneaky process, at least in the northern countries.
 And it swings like a pendulum from extreme back to normal, but picking up speed as we carry on like we have in the past.
 And it is deceptive, especially in Europe, but more on that later.